 6.5 PhD students can also carry out off-site study and research activities; formally authorised activities will be assigned additional funds.

-7.4 Attendance of the SNS PhD course is incompatible with concomitant enrolment in other degree or specialisation courses, PhD courses, master’s degrees or other doctorate courses in Italy or abroad, unless under specific international agreements.
-Upon nomination, successful candidates enrolled in any of the above mentioned courses must rectify the situation within fifteen days, under penalty of forfeiture.
+7.4 Attendance at the PhD course of the SNS is incompatible with concomitant enrolment in other degree or specialization courses, PhD courses, master’s degrees or other doctorate courses in Italy or abroad, unless under specific international agreements.
+Upon nomination, successful candidates enrolled in any of the above mentioned courses must rectify the situation within fifteen days on pain of forfeiture of the place.

-8.2 The person in charge of the SNS academic and student office is also the administrative director of the call.
+8.2 The person in charge of the SNS academic and student office is also the administrative director of the call procedure.

 8.3 For any relevant matters not mentioned in the call, the rules of the SNS Statute and regulations apply.

-8.4 This call will be published on the web site sns.it , on the European Euraxess web site, and on the web site of MIUR, the Italian Ministry of Education.
+8.4 This call will be published on the web site www.sns.it , on the European Euraxess web site, and on the web site of MIUR, the Italian Ministry of Education.